Sign In Chef

 Spoonacular Score: 91%

 Pinot Noir, Pinot Grigio, and Gruener Veltliner are great choices for Salt Cod.
 Fish is as diverse as wine, so it's hard to pick wines that go with every fish.
 A crisp white wine, such as a pinot grigio or Grüner Veltliner, will suit any delicately flavored white fish.
 Meaty, strongly flavored fish such as salmon and tuna can even handle a light red wine, such as a pinot noir.
-The Tobacco Road Pinot Noir, Wine with a 5 out of 5 star rating seems like a good match.
-It costs about 30 dollars per bottle.
+The Goldeneye Gowan Creek Vineyard Pinot Noir with a 4.9 out of 5 star rating seems like a good match.
+It costs about 80 dollars per bottle.

 Ingredients